sunWaterMood/learngit/Documents/readme.txt

-ssssssssss
+sssssssssss
-Creating a new branch is quick AND simple.s
+Csssssssssnjuihjuiuihureating a new branch is quick AND simple.s